XpiritBV/CodeToCloud-Workshop/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T001-SBS.md

 To enable Application Insights we need an Application Insights Resource in our resource group

-1. In your Codespace, open the file `deploy-infrastructure.ps1` in your infrastructure folder.
+1. In your Codespace, create a new Powershell file (e.g. `setup-appinsights.ps1`) in the same directory as `deploy-infrastructure.ps1`.

 2. Add this code snippet to the file